Author

 Pro Tip: Start dental care early!
 If your pet isn’t used to having their teeth brushed, introduce the concept slowly… let them lick the toothpaste first, and gradually work up to using the brush.

-The Practicality of At-Home Grooming
+The Practical Side of At-Home Grooming

 At-home grooming isn’t just a great way to save money; it’s also super practical.
 You can tailor the grooming process to your pet’s unique needs and pace it out according to their tolerance levels.
 Whether it’s a quick brush or a full spa day, grooming at home puts you in control.
 Plus, with online shopping at your fingertips, getting all the tools you need has never been easier.